genderkit/genderkit/_articles/name-change-by-deed-poll.md

 ### Making a deed poll --- under 16
 If you are under 16, you will need to get your parents or guardians to make a deed poll on your behalf.
 They must all agree to this, otherwise you will need a court order.

-To make a deed poll for your child, print off and complete [the GOV.UK template for changing a child's name](https://www.gov.uk/change-name-deed-poll/change-a-childs-name).
-There are some additional forms you will need to fill in to enrol it.
+To make a deed poll, your parents or guardians can print off and complete [the GOV.UK template for changing a child's name](https://www.gov.uk/change-name-deed-poll/change-a-childs-name).
+There are some additional forms they will need to fill in to enrol it.

 ### Where can I learn more?